abhisekpaul/react-schema/README.md

 ## Props & Config

-The following table shows the props Winterfell accepts, their types and descriptions.
+The following table shows the props ReactSchema accepts, their types and descriptions.
 The only prop that is required is `schema`.

 Prop Name              | Type     | Description
 ---                    | ---      | ---